sachit27/greenR/README.md

 ---

-## ⚡ Quick Start: Street Greenness in 15 Seconds
+## ⚡ Quick Start: Fine-Grained Street Greenness Analysis

 You don't need local spatial files to start.
 Run the following code in R to automatically download street networks, compute street-segment greenness with distance decay, and render an interactive dark-themed map: